doncigma/doncigma/README.md

 ### Hi there 👋

 My name is Elijah Johnson.
-I love poetry, writing, music, creating, philosophy, backpacking, working on cars, and am addicted to coding!
+I love poetry, writing, music, creating, philosophy, backpacking, working on cars, and of course coding!

 I am currently...

 🔭 Working on a Bachelor's in Computer Science.

-🌱 Learning how Python while building a parser in it!
+🌱 Learning more about Python coming from C++!

-⚡ Fun fact: Lately I have been learning the harmonica and loving it.
+⚡ Fun fact: Lately I have been learning the harmonica and picked guitar back up.

 📫 How to reach me: Email: ejdylan1029@gmail.com Mobile: (425) 381-9344